jiaohehu/NPreview/DOC-diagram.md

 The instructions of `circle.chord` or `circle.arc` are stroke operations only.
 They will not attempt to fill an area.
 They drawing behavior will only respond to changes in *stroke* and *stroke-width*.
+The `circle.chord` is to draw a chord connecting to points on the circumference of the circle.
+The two points are defined by the *angle1* and *angle2* parameter, each of which expresses an angle that is in degrees.
+The circle is of a diameter that is expressed by the *diameter* parameter.
+The location of the circle is given by a point that is part of a path expression.

+    circle.chord (1,1)

+The `circle.arc` instruction works the same way and is controlled by the same set of parameters as that of the `circle.chord`.

+    circle.chord (1,1)

-The `circle.cseg` is to draw a circular segment made up of chord and arc.
+The `circle.cseg` is to draw a circular segment bound by the chord and arc.
+Therefore it is controlled by the same set of parameters as those of `circle.chord` and `circle.arc`.
 It is an area operation that will subject to the drawing or filling operation depending on the same set of settings as those of the `circle` instruction.

+    circle.chord (1,1)

 The `drawanglearc` instruction is to draw a small arc denoting the interior of an angle.
 The `drawanglearc.sq` is to do the same thing but will draw a